Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Overview of the main results

-The rates of photon emission corresponds to the energy-relaxation processes of the electronic system due to the coupling with the lines.
-These rates also determine the linewidths of the emitted wavepackets and, as it will be discussed later, they are much smaller than the frequencies of the emitted photons.
-In the next subsections, we discuss the decay processes for the photon pair emission and we distinguish different regimes, see Figs.~\ref{fig:2},\ref{fig:3}, and \ref{fig:4}.
+Due to coupling with the transmission lines, energy relaxation processes in the electronic system lead to two-photon emission, which is characterized by specific emission rates.
+We denote $\gamma_{\pm}$ as the photon emission rates when the electronic system decays from one of the two nonlocal Andreev bound states $\ket{A_{\pm}}$.
+On the other hand, $\Gamma_{\pm}$ correspond to the photon emission rates of the single-electron relaxation processes within each DQD (see Appendix \ref{app:F} for the theoretical derivation).
+These rates also determine the linewidths of the emitted photon wavepackets and, as it will be discussed later, they are much smaller than the frequencies of the emitted photons.

+In the next subsections, we discuss the decay processes for the photon-pair emission and we distinguish different regimes, see Figs.~\ref{fig:2},\ref{fig:3}, and \ref{fig:4}.